nicholas-long/zkvr/zet/20231122204839/README.md

-# zkvr demo features to show off
+# zkvr work on demo features to show off

 - concept of `zkvr demo features to show off`